imennajar/VBA_challenge/README.md

     - How to declare and use the right variables
     - How to use the right instructions: data entry, condition, iteration, and data display
-    - How to call predefined functions
-    - How to call created functions
+    - How to call predefined and created functions and subroutines
     - How to apply the same code in several sheets

 # Instructions: